 Mango Trees – India

-One of the most widely recognized symbols of Christmas, the traditional Christmas tree is an evergreen decorated with ornaments, garlands and lights.
-But for warmer countries where firs, spruces and pines are hard to come by, some improvisation is needed.
+One of the most recognized symbols of Christmas, the traditional Christmas tree, is an evergreen with ornaments, garlands, and lights.
+But for warmer countries where firs, spruces, and pines are hard to come by, they use some improvisation.
 In India, families who celebrate Christmas will decorate mango or banana trees.
 Many will bring mango leaves into their homes to decorate, too.

 El Caganer – Spain

 You’ve seen plenty of nativity scenes displaying the reason for the season, but have you ever seen a nativity figurine taking a dump?
-No $#!*, this is a real Christmas tradition in Catalonia.
+For real, this is a real Christmas tradition in Catalonia.
 Named El Caganer, which translates to “The Pooper,” this character is seen within the same display that hosts baby Jesus in a manger.

 Though historians don’t know when exactly he came about, there are many theories for El Caganer’s existence.
-Some believe El Caganer represents fertility and fortune for the new year, but others say he represents the mischief within all of us, bringing balance to the otherwise peaceful scene.
-The traditional El Caganer is seen as a peasant man in a red cap, but many modern figurines resemble politicians, athletes, actors and other notable people.
+Some believe El Caganer represents fertility and fortune for the new year.
+Others say he represents the mischief within all of us, bringing balance to the otherwise peaceful scene.
+The traditional El Caganer design is a peasant man in a red cap, but many modern figurines resemble politicians, athletes, actors and other notable people.